assetto-corsa-web/acweb/README.md

 ```
 INSERT INTO `user` (`id`, `login`, `email`, `password`, `admin`, `moderator`) VALUES (NULL, 'username', 'user@email.com', 'SHA256_HASH', '1', '0');
 ```

+Note that the user password must be a SHA256 hash.
+You can find tools online to create one from a clear password.

 4. set the environment variables to configure your server: